P2-718na/SIR-model-simulation/README.md

 simulation.
 `S`, `I` and `R` are handled internally as `double` types, but the respective getter (or setter) functions will return (or accept) an integer value.
-This was done because these three variables must be natural numbers, but decimal numbers are required for solving the equations correctly.
+This was done because these three variables represent natural numbers, but decimal numbers are required for solving the equations correctly.

 ### Visualizer